HediaTnani/qsvaR_demo/README.md

 ## BSP2 Dataset

-The hippocampus formation, though prominently implicated in schizophrenia pathogenesis, has been overlooked in large-scale genomics efforts in schizophrenic brain.
-An RNA-seq study has been performed previously at Lieber in the hippocampus and dorsolateral prefrontal cortex (DLPFC) from 551 individuals (286 with schizophrenia).
+RiboZero RNA-seq data for 900 samples across both the dorsolateral prefrontal cortex (DLPFC) and the hippocampus (HIPPO) for 551 individuals (286 affected by schizophrenia disorder: SCZD).
 Visit [here](https://eqtl.brainseq.org/phase2/) for more details.

 ## Load the data